davidVeer/CarInformation/README.md

 more prone to allowing errors to pass through as it would just not add a number when the list was empty

 here are some bullet points to improve for the next test or iteration of the class.
+- [ ] don't use random data in tests (as a main test, it's still okay to use as a secondary test)